mysterious-coding/base_entranced/README.md

 * Voice chat is now allowed while dead.
 * Fixed bug with siege items getting stuck when they respawn.
 * Fixed double rocket explosion bug when shooting directly between someone's feet with rocket surfing disabled.
+* Fixed primary mines not triggering if you were too far away.
+* Fixed not being able to use icons for big Hoth turrets.
+* Fixed not being able to re-activate inactive big Hoth turrets.
+* Fixed not being able to trigger dead turrets.
+* Fixed inactive turrets lighting up when respawning.
+* Fixed issues with turrets tracking players who are cloaked or changed teams.
+* Turret icons are now removed if the turret is destroyed and cannot respawn.
+* A small sound is now played when dispensing an ammo canister.

-#Features that are also in Alpha's base_enhanced
+# Features that are also in Alpha's base_enhanced
-These are features in base_entranced that are also available in Alpha's base_enhanced (https://github.com/Avygeil/base_enhanced), the official server mod of the CTF community.
-Since base_entranced and Alpha's base_enhanced share the same ancestor (Sil's base_enhanced), and they are both open source, they share a number of features.
+These are features in base_entranced that are also available in Alpha's base_enhanced (https://github.com/Avygeil/base_enhanced), the official server mod of the CTF community. base_entranced and Alpha's base_enhanced share the same ancestor (Sil's base_enhanced), and they are both open source, so they share a number of features.
 Note that I have not attempted to list every base_enhanced feature here; only the ones that are most relevant to siege.

-####Chat tokens
+#### Chat tokens
 Clients can use the following chat tokens:

 * `$h` = current health